 USB Hub

-Since most Mac computer models provide two USB ports, you may require an external USB hub to expand the number of external USB devices being used simultaneously.
+For Mac models offering USB 2.0 / 3.0 ports, you may require an external USB hub to expand the number of external USB devices being used simultaneously.
+Newer Mac models do not offer built- in 2.0 / 3.0 ports.
+In this case, the use of a USB hub is mandatory.
 Please consider the following when including a USB hub in your hardware setup:

 - If you use an external USB audio interface, do not connect it to the USB hub.
 Audio interfaces require the largest amount of power and computation, thus they must be connected directly to a free USB port.
 You may connect all other external devices to the USB hub into another free USB port.